MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/assignSamples/README.md

 the category assignments will simply be set to 1.

-The concatenation of **Project** and **Sample_ID** together is used to create a presumed unique identifier for a sample, since Sample_ID might have been used repeatedly in different data sources.
+The concatenation of **Project** and **Sample_ID** together is used to create a unique identifier for a sample, since Sample_ID might have been used repeatedly in different data sources.

-Notice that each sample that is assigned will have exactly one row in the `assignments` data.frame, i.e., the assignSamples module supports the assignment of a sample to at most one grid position, since it rarely makes sense to compare a sample to itself.
-If there is a need to create multiple assignment pots that include the same sample, that is achieved by creating multiple sample sets.
+Notice that each assigned sample will have exactly one row in the `assignments` data.frame, i.e., the assignSamples module supports the assignment of a sample to at most one grid position, since it rarely makes sense to compare a sample to itself.
+If there is a need to create multiple assignment pots that include the same sample, do that by creating multiple sample sets.

 Many apps do not access those outcomes directly, favoring instead to use the following support utilities.